cnafsd/aai-tutorials/vomsaa/README.md

 ## Setup credentials

 This voms-aa is connected to an IAM db where a test0 certificate is linked to the test user.
-The user is also member of the `indigo-dc/xfer` default group and `/indigo-dc/webdav` optional group.
+The user is also member of the `indigo-dc/xfer` default group and `/indigo-dc/webdav` _optional group_.

 Thus, the `clients` container may directly ask for proxies.